What's the Cheapest Way to Move?

 Did you know that moving prices may vary based on the time of year and the day of the week?
 This is the supply and demand model in action.

-• If you have a little leeway in the timing of your move, try to move during late fall through early spring (October-ish through April).
+- If you have a little leeway in the timing of your move, try to move during late fall through early spring (October through April).
 Moving isn't as popular during this time, so rates may be lower.
-During late spring through early fall the moving prices are more because of higher demand and - of course - nicer weather.
+During late spring through early fall the moving prices are more because of higher demand and nicer weather.

-• Move mid-week when demand is at its lowest.
-Most people try to move during the weekends because, convenience.
-But if you can move mid-week you might be able to get lower rates.2
+- Move mid-week when demand is at its lowest.
+Most people try to move over the weekends because, work schedules and convenience.
+If you can move mid-week, you might be able to get lower rates.2

 Only pay for the services you need

-• Hire loaders & unloaders only - Did you know that you can hire labor-only services?
-What a convenience!
+- Hire loaders & unloaders only - Did you know that you can hire labor-only services?
 If you're willing to do the packing and organizing yourself you can hire simply for the heavy lifting, loading and/or unloading.
 HireAHelper allows you to search by city and availability, compare prices and read reviews.

-• Go à la carte - If you decide to use a full-service moving company, you're not obligated to sign onto the full shebang.
+- Go à la carte - If you decide to use a full-service moving company, you're not obligated to sign up for the whole shebang.
 You can still pick and choose which services you want.
-You can pay for the whole moving process including packing, lifting, driving and storage; or you can piecemeal the service(s) you need in order to save money such as: just paying for the company to move the big items like your washer and dryer, fridge and large furniture.
+You can pay for the whole moving process including packing, lifting, driving and storage; or you can piecemeal the service(s) you need in order to save money such as: only paying for the company to move the big items like your washer and dryer, fridge and large furniture.

-• Get the truck only - If you can lift and move everything yourself, only pay for the rental truck and driver - or drive yourself and only rent a moving truck.
+- Just the truck - If you can lift and move everything yourself, only pay for the rental truck and driver - or drive yourself and only rent a moving truck.
 You can mix and match the services that will work for you.3

 Get multiple quotes

-1. Your movers should walk through your house with you to fully assess what they will and will not be moving.
-They should ask questions and you should be prepared to answer.
+- Your movers should walk through your house with you to fully assess what they will and will not be moving.
+They should ask questions, and you should be prepared to answer.
 It's good for all parties if you're as prepared as possible.
-Know what is and is not moving with you, and have as much packed as you can (this can save time and possibly money).
+Know what is and is not moving with you and have as much packed as you can prior to moving day (this can save time and possibly money).

-2. Creditable moving companies aren't going to ask for cash or large deposits straight off.
-If you give the full payment in advance, you've lost the control of when they get paid and when you'll get your stuff.
-Some companies will ask for a down payment to lock in your reservation (that is normal), and those funds should go toward the total of your final bill.
+- Reputable moving companies aren't going to ask for cash or large deposits straight off.
+Some companies will ask for a down payment to lock in your reservation (that is normal), and those funds should go toward the total of your final bill which is typically due at the time of delivery.

-5. Read the contract and make sure you understand what you're reading before you sign.
-Make sure your items are listed, you're comfortable with the given estimate and possible fees, and all of your questions have been fully answered.4
+- Read the contract and make sure you understand what you're reading before you sign.
+Make sure your items are listed, you're comfortable with the given estimate and possible fees, and all your questions have been fully answered.4

 Ask for help

-• Ask your employer, family, or friends - If you're moving for business, inquire to your employer if they'll help with or reimburse moving expenses.
-Also, you can ask friends and fam to pitch in with the move and, in return, you can promise to help out when they move!
+- Ask your employer, family, or friends - If you're moving for business, inquire with your employer if they'll help with or reimburse moving expenses.
+Also, you can ask friends and family to pitch in with the move and, in return, you can promise to help out when they move!

-• Hire an amateur - Inquire to a friend's college-age kid, hire people from church or other social communities, or even friends.
-By doing this, you'll save money because you'll be paying them a fraction of the amount a moving company would charge you.
-They can help lift the heavy items that take 2 or more people or things you don't feel comfortable lifting yourself.
+- Hire an amateur - By doing this, you'll save money because you'll be paying them a fraction of the amount a moving company would charge you.
+They can help lift the heavy items that take 2 two or more people or things you don't feel comfortable lifting yourself.
 The more helpers there are, the faster the work goes!

-• Do most of the work yourself - If you pack and move as much as you can yourself, ask for help from friends and fam, your moving expenses will be low key.
+- Do most of the work yourself - If you pack and move as much as you can yourself, and ask for help from friends and family, your moving expenses will be lower.
 Only pay for heavy lifting and transporting large items to prevent them from being broken.

 When moving, it's also important to save your sanity.
-It can be a hectic time and if hiring someone to pack and move your household is going to save you emotional distress, it can absolutely be worth the extra cash.
+It can be a hectic time and if hiring someone to pack and move your household is going to save you emotional distress, it can absolutely be worth the extra cash if, of course, you’re able to work those costs into your budget.
 Do a little research to find a balance of monetary and emotional savings.

 Sources: